hoodiehq-archive/documentation/README.md

 This documentation is currently work in progress.
 We are constantly working and reworking certain parts of our documentation for the first final release of hoodie.

 Please see the https://github.com/hoodiehq/documentation/issues/87 for the roadmap.
+If you need any help, feel free to add comments with questions.

 ## Support the Team